From Struggle to Living the Dream

-Our wonderful staff of Yoga Instructors teach to all levels and our classes are beginner friendly.
+Our talented Yoga Instructors teach to all levels and our classes are beginner friendly.
 Our Retreat Assistance Program assists those guests who need it.
 Our shared accommodations promote life long friendships.

-My first Yoga Retreat in November 2004 was a complete success, even though there were only two guests!
-Since that humble beginning (where we had to move the couch and the table to make room for our yoga mats) to today (we spread our mats out in the serene and light filled space of the separate yoga studio), many women have made Retreat in the Pines a stop along their yoga journey.
-Yogis have traveled from as far away as Chicago, NYC, San Francisco and Boston to experience a weekend of yoga and healing.
-I’m thrilled that so many women choose to come back yearly, often bringing friends or family with them.
-While some things have changed, the retreat experience remains unchanged.
+Since that humble beginning to today, many women have journeyed to Retreat in the Pines for our special magic.
+Women have traveled from as far away as Chicago, NYC, San Francisco and Boston to experience a weekend of yoga and healing.
+I’m thrilled so many women choose to come back yearly, often bringing friends or family with them.